• Skip to content

 You should take your child to see your GP if you think there’s something more serious than growing pains going on.
 For example:

-• The pains are very bad and don’t go away.
+• The pains are very bad, are getting worse, or don’t go away.

 • The painful body part is tender, feels hot or is swollen.